paulhulbert/swen344a/README.md

 **Environment Variables**

-You can also pass these values in as environment variables to the Node applicaiton like so
+You can also pass these values in as environment variables to the Node application like so

 ``` bash
 # run the project locally